AnkanCompiled/Personality-Handwriting-ML/README.md

 # Personality-Handwriting-ML
-A project on personality detection by Handwriting using ML
+A project on personality detection by Handwriting using image processing.